fidelity/seq2pat/joss/paper.md

 It is also compliant with [numpydoc](https://numpy.org/devdocs/docs/howto_document.html) documentation standard.
-All available functionality is tested via standalone unit tests to verify the correctness of the algorithms including the invalid cases.
+All available functionality is tested via standalone unit tests to verify the correctness of the algorithms including invalid cases.
 The source code was peer-reviewed both from a design and implementation perspective.
-Operator overloading of arithmetic expressions allow introducing pattern constraints in a natural way using numerical lower and upper bounds.
+Operator overloading of arithmetic expressions allows introducing pattern constraints in a natural way using numerical lower and upper bounds.
 The library follows an easy-to-use API with special attention to immutable data containers for reproducibility of results and